A Guide to Lead Welding: Tips & Techniques

 • Oxygen-natural gas

-The oxyhydrogen and oxyacetylene processes work for all positions.
-Overhead welding does not use oxygen-natural gas.
-Normally a low gas pressure that ranges from 1-1/2 to 5 psi (or 10.3 to 34.5 kPa) is used, depending on the kind of weld that is being made.
+The oxyhydrogen and oxyacetylene processes are applicable to any position.
+Overhead welding actually does not use oxygen or natural gas.
+Generally, a low gas pressure is used from 1-1/2 to 5 psi (10.3 to 34.5 kPA), depending on the type of weld it is.

 Lead Welding Torch

-Welding torches are fairly small.
-The flammable gas and oxygen valves are on the forward part of the handle.
-This makes it easy to adjust them by using the thumb of your holding hand.
+Welding torches are fairly compact devices.
+The flammable gas and oxygen valves are located on the front end of the handle with the adjustable gas and oxygen valves.
+You can easily manipulate these valves with the thumb of your holding hand.

-The drill size of the torch tip ranges from 78 to 58.
-Bigger tips are used for heavier lead and smaller tips are used with 6-pound (2.7 kg) lead.
+Welding torch tip drill size runs from 78 up to 58.
+Much larger tips are to be used for heavier lead, while lighter tips are to be used with 6-pound (2.7 kg) lead.

 Which Welding Rods are used for Lead Welding?

-Your filler rods should have the same composition as the lead that you are welding.
-The diameters of these rods range from 1/8 up to 3/5 inches (or 3.2 to 19.1 mm).
-Bigger sizes are used for heavier lead and smaller sizes for lightweight lead.
+Your filler rods should match the composition of the lead you are welding.
+The diameters of these filler rods will range from 1/8 to 3/5 inches (or 3.2 to 19.1 mm).
+The larger sizes are used for heavier lead and smaller sizes are used for lighter weight lead.

 How to Weld Lead – Step-By-Step Process